-The Education Department emphasizes helping students obtain a deeper, experiential knowledge of God through the study of educational processes and the rigorous study of both Scripture and nature.
+The Education Program emphasizes helping students obtain a deeper, experiential knowledge of God through the study of educational processes and the rigorous study of both Scripture and nature.
 Students will learn more about the fundamental beliefs, worldview, and mission of the Seventh-day Adventist church.
-This major also provides for unparalleled opportunities to integrate with the NEWSTART® Lifestyle Program and with local, national, and international mission experiences.
+This major also provides interactive practicums in diverse teaching settings.
 Combined with our General Education coursework, this program will help develop a student holistically-mind, body and spirit.